 Effective Lead Management and Shorter Sales Cycles

-High-performing companies convert about five times as many leads as their average-performing peers.
+How do high-performing companies convert more than twice as many leads as their competitors?

 Intuitive Customer Usability